-    If you’re the manager or CEO of a small-to-medium business – or indeed, any business at all — there’s a good chance you’ve run into tasks that are better handled by someone else.
+If you’re the manager or CEO of a small-to-medium business – or indeed, any business – there’s a good chance you’ve run into tasks better handled by someone else.
 You may have wondered if there’s a way to get those tasks done without hiring new employees, expanding your office space, or investing in expensive new equipment.

-The answer, believe it or not, is relatively simple: outsource those tasks to a third party.
+Believe it or not, the answer is relatively simple: outsource those tasks to a third party.
 This is what’s known as business process outsourcing, or BPO.

 BPO generally involves contracting with an external company to take on specific administrative or operational tasks that your business would otherwise have to handle in-house.
 These can include anything from payroll and accounting services to customer service and marketing.

-The beauty of BPO is that it allows businesses to focus on their core competencies while outsourcing the tasks that are not central to their business.
-This can be a major cost-saving measure, as well as a way to improve efficiency and productivity.
+The beauty of BPO is that it allows businesses to focus on their core competencies while outsourcing tasks that are not central to their business.
+This can be a significant cost-saving measure to improve efficiency and productivity.